juliannobarreto/juliannobarreto/README.md

 ### Hi there, tudo certo?
 Eu sou o Julianno Barreto, é um prazer ter você por aqui ... 🤗
 ##

-- 🔭 Sou estudante de Análise e desenvolvimento de sistemas, atualmente trabalhando como motorista.
+- 🔭 I am a student of Systems Analysis and Development, currently working as a driver.
-- 🌱 Estudando: Java, Spring, Angular e MySQL.
+- 🌱 Studying: Java, Spring, Angular and MySQL.
-- 👯 I’m looking to collaborate on projetos  que eu possa contribuir e ao mesmo tempo  conhecer ferramentas e tecnologias novas.
+- 👯 I’m looking to collaborate on projects that I can contribute and at the same time learn about new tools and technologies.
-- 🤔 I’m looking for  oportunidades como estágiario ou trainee.
+- 🤔 I’m looking for opportunities as an intern or trainee.
-- 😄 Pronouns: ele/dele.
+- 😄 Pronouns: he/his.
-- ⚡ Fun fact: Adoro conhecer tecnologias  e ferramentas novas, apaixonado por livros e cachorros.
+- ⚡ Fun fact: I love learning about new technologies and tools, passionate about books and dogs.

 <div>
   <a href="https://github.com/juliannobarreto">